 It is a hope founded in understanding God’s wonderful purpose in creating man mortal, subjecting us to the trials of the flesh—an experience that, to fulfill that purpose, He even put His only begotten Son through.

-This understanding supplies a dimension to questions of life and death that science simply cannot address.
-Paul said for those staring at death, either their own or that of a loved one, this truth enables you to “sorrow not, even as others which have no hope.”
+This understanding supplies a dimension to questions of life and death that science cannot address.
+Paul said for those staring at death—either their own or that of a loved one—this truth enables you to “sorrow not, even as others which have no hope.”
 After explaining about the resurrection to come, he said, “Wherefore comfort one another with these words” (1 Thessalonians 4:13-18).

-Scriptures show that a great many will be resurrected to a second physical life in a future world governed by the King of kings rather than by the evil “prince of this world,” as it is now.
+Scripture shows that a great many will be resurrected to a second physical life in a future world governed by the King of kings rather than by the evil “prince of this world” (John 14:30), as it is now.
 However, physical life is only a proving ground, preparatory to resurrection into spirit life.
 “For this corruptible must put on incorruption, and this mortal must put on immortality” (1 Corinthians 15:53).

 Learn about that purpose, and build your life around it.
 Then you, like Paul, can look unblinkingly at death.
 Not with fear, but with sober confidence, saying, “Henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love his appearing.”